 This weeks hosts are Fashion Flash founders The Glam Gals of Fabulous After 40.
 I love to read their blog at the start of each season to give me a cheat sheet on how a women over 40 can master trends.
 They decode the new ideas and then explain how to use them in real time.
 For example, plaids are going to be huge this year, but a grandma in a plaid mini skirt in not my idea of chic.
 You’ve got to read Fabulous Over Forty to see what smart ideas they have for plaid.

 And when you’ve clicked through all the great Fashion Flash sites, please stop on Fab Over Fifty to grab a ticket for Beauty Bash.
-Held on Oct 1&2 at the Metropolitan Pavilion at 125 West 18th St, this is an incredible health and beauty expo that … Continue Reading… →
+Held on Oct 1&2 at the Metropolitan Pavilion at 125 West 18th St, this … Continue Reading… →

 Question: Although I am only in my late twenties I’ve done everthing I shouldn’t to my skin.
 I’ve smoked since I was 15, used baby oil to bake in the sun ( love the smell) and never pass up a plate of hot fries or a cold beer.
 What can I do not to look 40 before I turn 30?